apache/paimon/docs/content/docs/how-to/querying-tables.md

 ## Time Travel

-Currently, Table Store supports time travel for Flink and Spark 3.3.
+Currently, Table Store supports time travel for Flink and Spark 3 (requires Spark 3.3+).

+{{< tabs "time-travel-example" >}}

+{{< tab "Flink" >}}

-For flink, you can use [dynamic table options](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/dev/table/sql/queries/hints/#dynamic-table-options) to specify scan mode and from where to start:
+you can use [dynamic table options](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/dev/table/sql/queries/hints/#dynamic-table-options) to specify scan mode and from where to start:

 ```sql
 -- travel to snapshot with id 1L